Medications that worsen dementia: A clinical guide

 • Reading

-What you eat plays a significant role in determining brain health.
-Maintaining a healthy diet rich in vitamins, minerals, and other nutrients may help reduce the risk of dementia.
-The diet should consist of:
+Diet plays a significant role in brain health.
+Maintaining a diet rich in vitamins, minerals, and other nutrients may help reduce the risk of dementia.
+A beneficial diet includes:

 • Proteins

-Taking care of individuals who have dementia is not an easy task and may require assistance.
+Caring for someone with dementia is not straightforward and may require specialist support.
 The following options are available:

 Frequently Asked Questions (FAQs):